Bing1002/bing1002.github.io/_pages/about.md

   - /about.html
 ---

 My name is Bing Zha (Chinese name: "查 冰") and I am currently working at Motorola Solutions (MSI) CTO Artificial Intelligence Team as a Research Scientist (Computer Vision).
 I was a PhD student in the [Photogrammetric Computer Vision Lab](https://u.osu.edu/pcvlab/) in the [Department of Civil, Environmental and Geodetic Engineering](https://ceg.osu.edu/) at [The Ohio State University](https://www.osu.edu/), advised by [Prof. Alper Yilmaz](https://ceg.osu.edu/people/yilmaz.15) and obtained PhD degree in 2021.

-My research area is related to computer vision and deep learning, specifically focosing on geolocalization and 3d reconstruction.

 Meanwhile, I earned Graduate Minor in Computer Science (Artificial Intelligence Track) from [Department of Computer Science and Engineering](https://cse.osu.edu/).

+My research area was related to computer vision and deep learning, specifically focosing on geolocalization and 3d reconstruction.
+Currently, I am working on object detection and tracking for video surveillance task.

 Recent updates: